felixdivo/ros2-easy-test/README.md

 [![python version](https://img.shields.io/badge/python-3.8+-green)](https://devguide.python.org/#status-of-python-branches)
 [![ros2 version](https://img.shields.io/badge/ROS2-Humble%20Hawksbill+-green)](https://docs.ros.org/en/rolling/Releases.html)

-A Python test framework for ROS2 allowing simple and expressive assertions based on message interactions.
+A Python test framework for ROS2 allowing for:
+- simple and expressive assertions based on message/service interactions (black box testing)
+- easy integration of existing nodes and launch files
+- testing of nodes implemented in any programming language (C++, Python, ...)
+- works with and without tools like `colcon test` and `pytest`
+- has no other dependencies
+- is tested, used in practice, documented, and maintained

 ## Installation